rosette

 The furniture designs of William Price have been discussed in the context of the Arts and Crafts movement.
 This helps greatly to define the movement in general but adds little to an understanding of Price's furniture in particular.

-As a dissertation for his PhD, Miles David Samson wrote "German-American Dialogues and the Modern movement Before the 'Design Migration', 1910-1933.
+As a dissertation topic for his PhD, Miles David Samson wrote "German-American Dialogues and the Modern Movement Before the 'Design Migration', 1910-1933".

 Almost all objects and traditions of high culture in the United States -- regardless of the vitality they achieve in their American context -- have originated in at least their formal aspects in Europe